mohammadlohrasbi/6g-fabric-network/README.md

     ```

 ## Notes
 - **Chaincodes**: Ensure all 70 chaincode directories are populated with valid Go code or placeholders before running `setup_network.sh`.
+The script includes a list of 70 chaincodes (e.g., `ResourceAllocate`, `BandwidthShare`).
 - **Cleanup**: To reset the network:
   ```bash
   docker-compose -f docker-compose.yaml down